 Encoding & Optimization for Multilingual SMS

-This section explains how encoding affects message size, when and why encoding switches occur, and provides practical recommendations to help you craft message text that minimizes segmentation and optimizes delivery efficiency.
+You learn how encoding affects message size and when encoding switches occur.
+Practical recommendations help you craft message text that minimizes segmentation and optimizes delivery efficiency.

 SMS Character Encoding

 SMS technology has strict encoding standards that determine how characters are represented and transmitted.
-When composing messages in Messangi—either through the platform UI or APIs—the character set you use affects:
+When composing broadcasts —either through the platform UI or APIs—the character set you use affects:

 • The encoding type (GSM-7 or Unicode).